HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 - Identifier **SHALL NOT** be reassigned to a different individual and patient onboarding process requires that patient assert that any attributes they provide uniquely represent them.
 (To do: more speific details about what this means for certain types of attributes such as phone number, address, email.)

 - Identifier **SHOULD** be <span style="background-color:yellow">'FHIR-ready'</span>.
 The identifier can be associated with an OpenID Connect credential that is capable of OAuth 2.0 authentication via UDAP Tiered OAuth; assigners which manage patient health records **SHALL** recognize such an Identifiers when associated with a patient in their system as a Patient.identifier resource element and respond to queries that use this Identifier as a search parameter or in a match request.

+### Requirements for Enterprise Identifiers

+Locally established business identifiers used in cross-organizational matching MUST correspond to unique identities in the real world (TBD?
+WAS: will have minimum metadata and verification constraints and is designed for cross-walking between the many systems necessary for successful patient matching in health information exchange).

+Requirements:

+Unique for the individual person (i.e. not the same identifier for entire family) within organizational boundaries of the exchange partner

+“assigner” plus “identifier”/ (number) is not reusable for a different person

+Can be stored as an identifier along with its assigner in FHIR Patient resource and therefore used in $match operations or other transactions (To do: provide examples of how to represent in other HL7 modalities?)

+IDs with date issued, expiration date, or validity periods will contain this metadata when available.

+### Other Miscellaneous Identifiers

+Absent a Digital Identifier or Enterprise Identifier as described above, other good identifiers are of particularly good use in best practice person matching, for example:

+Social Security Numbers/Last 4

+Driver's License Numbers

+Military ID Numbers

+Passport Numbers

+Individual National Provider Identifier

 {% include link-list.md %}